ashbz/BananaRun/README.md

 # BananaRun
-A simple demo I made to learn the basics of Unity3D.
-Just a banana that runs around, shoots bullets that do nothing and coins that make a cool sound when you collide with them.
+A simple demo I made back in 2014 to learn the basics of Unity3D.

+Just a 2d banana that runs around, shoots bullets that do nothing and coins that make a cool sound when you collide with them.

 Also included the spritesheet that was made with [PyxelEdit](https://pyxeledit.com/)